-Spring season lets you enjoy the nature with full blossoms of rhododendron forests & green vegetation along the trek.
+Whereas, the Spring season lets you enjoy nature with full blossoms of rhododendron forests & green vegetation along the trek.
 The view you will get from the summit is splendid.
 Late April & May are much preferred for Mera Peak climbing.

 As mentioned earlier, Mera Peak involves three different routes & as per the routes differs the permits required.
 But the good news is that the route we follow requires only two permits: TIMS & Peak Climbing.

 The price for TIMS is as always NRS.1,000 but climbing fees differ according to the season.

 Here are the Mera Peak permit fees according to seasons: